-Our algorithm has the desirable feature that it only requires us to consider circuit depths that are proportional to the spectral gap of the Hamiltonian.
-However, in many applications of practical interest we may not know the spectral gap in advance and would like to check if the output of the algorithm was correct.
+Our algorithm has the advantageous property of requiring only circuit depths that are inversely proportional to the spectral gap of the Hamiltonian.
+However, in many practical applications, the spectral gap may not be known in advance, and it may be necessary to verify the accuracy of the algorithm’s output.

-Furthermore, as we will explain soon, depending on the initial state, it might be the case that the algorithm still outputs the right estimate even if we evolve for times that are smaller than the spectral gap.
-If we suspect we have such a structured initial state, it is desirable to be able to verify that the output was correct.
+Moreover, as we will explain shortly, depending on the structure of the initial state, the algorithm may still produce a correct estimate even with evolution times shorter than the inverse of the spectral gap.
+If we suspect that we have such a structured initial state, it is useful to have a method for verifying the correctness of the output.